 Plus, if you’re sensitive to caffeine, some pre-workouts on the market are low-stimulant or stimulant-free.
 Depending on your health history or goals, these might suit your body better.

-However, if your appeal to pre-workout isn’t for the taste or convenience, coffee (or matcha, if coffee isn’t your thing) and other whole foods can help your body obtain the same nutrients.
+However, if the main appeal of pre-workout is caffeine or convenience, coffee (or matcha tea, if coffee isn’t your thing) and other whole foods can help your body obtain the same nutrients.

 Regardless of whether you choose coffee and whole foods or a pre-workout supplement, there are ample options on the market that can help you perform your best.

 Some of our favorites are:

 Want your running nutrition questions answered?

 Fill out this form to be matched with one of our sports dietitians.